 Foo.
 If you invoke this command on a function, it navigates to the function's return type.

 This command also works for typedefs.
-You can invoke this command from the Solution Explorer, from the File Structure window and other tool windows.
+You can invoke this command from the Solution Explorer, File Structure, and other tool windows.

 Go to usages of symbol

 This command allows you quickly navigate to a specific usage of a symbol from its declaration or any other usage.
-You can invoke this command from the Solution Explorer, from the File Structure window and other tool windows.
+You can invoke this command from the Solution Explorer, File Structure, and other tool windows.
 The opposite navigation is available with the Go to Declaration command.

 The list of usages that you get with this command is the same as that of Find Usages.
 But this command is more convenient for symbols with a limited number of usages, in cases when you are looking for a specific usage and want to get to this usage without opening the Find Results window.

 You can configure ReSharper behavior for the cases when a single usage is discovered.
 By default, the usage is displayed in a popup.
-If you want ReSharper to jump tho the single usage in these cases, select the corresponding option (Go to Usage: if there is only one result, navigate without displaying the list) on the page of ReSharper options.
+If you want ReSharper to jump tho the single usage in these cases, select the corresponding option (Go to Usage: if there is only one result, navigate without displaying the list) on the page of ReSharper options ( Alt+R, O ).

 Go to base symbols

 This command allows you to navigate up the inheritance hierarchy to a base type or method of the current symbol.
-You can invoke this command from the Solution Explorer, from the File Structure window and other tool windows.
+You can invoke this command from the Solution Explorer, File Structure, and other tool windows.

 Go to implementation